ihhub/fheroes2/docs/INSTALL.md

 makepkg -si
 ```

-If you have a legally purchased copy of the original game, copy all files belonging to the original game to the `$XDG_DATA_HOME/fheroes2`
+If you have a legally purchased copy of the original game, copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may
+be missing depending on the version of the original game) from the original game directory to the `$XDG_DATA_HOME/fheroes2` (usually
-(usually `~/.local/share/fheroes2`) directory.
-Otherwise, you can download and install the demo version of the original game by running
+`~/.local/share/fheroes2`) directory.
+Otherwise, you can download and install the demo version of the original game by running the
-the `/usr/share/fheroes2/demo_unix.sh` script.
+`/usr/share/fheroes2/demo_unix.sh` script.

 <a name="linux-zip-archive"></a>
 ### Linux ZIP archive